agustinnb/Coin-Comparer/README.md

 You can see a working copy <a href="http://www.agustinbottos.com.ar/laravel/">here</a>.

-To make it work you need to have Laravel 8 / Laradock installed.
+To make it work you need to have Laravel 8 installed.

 In your .env file define variable <code>CMC_API_KEY</code> with your CoinMarketCap API key.